offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 +--+--+
 ```

-From there, the backsweep algorithm can use the on-the-fly `last_to_first` calculation from the collapsed first algorithm to isolate the range.
+From there, the backsweep testing algorithm can use the on-the-fly `last_to_first` calculation from the collapsed first algorithm to isolate the range.
 For example, to isolate the BWT records such that `first` starts at (a,2) and ends at (a,4):

  * (a,2) is at index 2 of `first`.
  * (a,4) is at index 4 of `first`.